 Professional and technical fees are one of the common types of payments made by the business entity to the government.

-Thus in a way, it reduced the stress on taxpayers because split in the deduction of tax into payable parts in an Financial Year.
+Thus, in a way, it reduced the stress on taxpayers because split in the deduction of tax into payable parts in a Financial Year.
 They are also awarded credits for the timely payment of TDS.

 The professional and technical services has deduction of tax at source as per Section 194J of Income-tax which came into effect on 1st July 1995.